Fetching tenants usage batch

 Note

-The immutable_storage usage may not appear in the service usage until their information is collected and updated by the service.
+The immutable_storage usage may not appear in the service usage until its information is collected and updated by the service.

 Authenticate to the cloud platform via the Python shell.